OctopusDeploy/docs/docs/administration/high-availability/setting-up-ha.md

 ### Octopus server nodes

 With the shared storage and database provisioned, you can now set up each of the Octopus Server nodes.
-An Octopus: HA configuration requires at least two nodes, and has been tested with up to four nodes.
+An Octopus: HA configuration requires at least two nodes, and has been tested with up to eight nodes.

 :::hint
 **Not a Windows cluster**